kharchenkolab/conos/README.md

 ## Usage example
 Please see [Conos tutorial](vignettes/walkthrough.md) for detailed usage.
+The overall runtime of the tutorial should be ~3minutes.

 Given a list of individual processed samples (`pl`), Conos processing can be as simple as this:
 ```r